NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 **Third KNN Model**
 - A third KNN model was created with grid search.
 - A parameter grid for hyperparameter tuning of the model was defined with 30 neighbors (either uniform or distance-based weights), and distance metrics comprised of Euclidean distance, Manhattan distance (city block distance), and Minkowski distance for measuring similarity between data points.
-- A grid search using cross-validation was set up to find the best hyperparameters of the model as a function of, in part, the parameter grid, 5-fold cross-validaation, and accuracy optimization.
+- A grid search using cross-validation was set up to find the best hyperparameters of the model as a function of, in part, the parameter grid, 5-fold cross-validation, and accuracy optimization.
 - The grid search was fitted with X_train and y_train data.
 - The best hyperparameters were determined.
 - A best model was trained with the best hyperparameters.